finalLy134/fivem-chatgpt/README.md

 ## Credits
 Huge credit to CharlesHacks's YouTube Video on his project about this.

-And of course to those amazing resources that are used in this project.
+And of course to these amazing resources that are used in this project.